breatheco-de/content/src/content/how-to/javascript-array-slice.md

 ## Conclusion

 The **`.slice()`** method is a powerful method that can be used to create a copy of an array or return a portion of the original array.
 It is important to know that the returned array is a shallow copy, which means that the slice method does not alter the original array, and can make working with arrays more easier and manageable.
+You can learn more about this topic and others at the blog of [4Geeks](https://4geeks.com/).